a-sit-plus/warden-supreme/docs/docs/bg/threatmodels.md

 **Why this fails under proper attestation:**

 - App identity binding (Android): The attestation record includes the package name and signing‑certificate digest(s).
-  Any repackaged build must be signed with a different key; its signer digest won’t match the backend allowlist and is rejected.
+  Any repackaged build must be signed with a different key; its signer digest won’t match the back-end allowlist and is rejected.
 - Hardware root of trust: Attestation is produced by secure hardware (TEE/StrongBox), which cannot be forged by a modified client.
 Software‑only attestations are rejected by policy.